ModaOperandi/agora/README.md

 Depending on your personal attitude and the needs of your project you can either stick to a stack of adopted technologies or experiment.

 If you feel that something is not listed here but should be - [submit a pull request](CONTRIBUTING.md).

+## Agora Council

+Though anyone in Moda Tech can contribute to the conversation here in the Agora, this conversation should be led - and decisions approved by the [Agora Council](COUNCIL.md).

+## Sources

+We are indebited to deep thinking done by strong engineers that came before us, specifically Gilt's [standards](https://github.com/gilt/standards)/[Arch Board](https://github.com/gilt/arch-board) and Flow's [standards](https://github.com/flowcommerce/standards).